 According to research, it takes up to 66 days for an action to become a habit, so the sooner you begin stashing away your pennies, the sooner you’ll develop positive saving habits.
 Once you get used to putting money aside, you’re more likely to continue to do this.

-How much should I have in my checking account before opening a savings account?
+How much should I have in my bank account before opening a savings account?

 In principle, the money in your current or checking account should cover the expenses you expect to incur that month.
 Comparatively, your savings account should be where any other remaining money goes.
 Although this varies from country to country in Europe.